Your browser is in Compatibility Mode, which, ironically enough, is incompatible with our website.

 This growing debate forced us to pause and ask one question: Is there a more straightforward way for apartment marketers to evaluate the effectiveness of digital ads?
 The answer resulted in us developing one objective metric to help us know that our clients were paying for ads that earned qualified leads and improved leasing.

-The lower your Cost Per Minute, the more effective your campaign is.
+The lower your Cost Per Engaged Visit, the more effective your ad campaign is.
 But why does this work?

 Our research has shown that website visitors that ultimately convert to leads (and later leases) typically spend an average of three to five times longer on an apartment's website than those who don’t.
-In other words, people spending more time on your website are likelier to become a lead.
+In other words, people spending more time on your website and engaging with more of its content are likelier to become a lead.

-The higher your Cost Per Minute, the less effective your campaign is.
+The higher your CPEV, the less effective your campaign is.
 You're not targeting the right keywords or reaching your intended audience.
 Your display ads aren't appealing or don't drive people to click on them and go to your website.
-Or your website isn't very engaging because the bounce rate is high.
-Whatever the case, a higher Cost Per Minute will help you identify a problem with your ads or website.
+Or your website isn't very engaging because visits aren't meeting the requirements for an engaged visit.
+Whatever the case, a higher CPEV will help you identify a problem with your ads or website.

 Let's say you currently have six units sitting vacant.
 The rental price of those units is $1,250, so each month those units are empty, you're losing $7,500 in revenue.